maveniverse/maven-turbo-builder/README.md

 Compatibility:
 * this extension can be used with [Maven Surefire Cached Extension](https://github.com/seregamorph/maven-surefire-cached)
+* this extension can be used with [Apache Maven Build Cache Extension](https://maven.apache.org/extensions/maven-build-cache-extension/)
 * this extension can be used with [Develocity Maven Extension](https://gradle.com/help/maven-extension/)
+* this extension can be used with [Dynamic Test Distribution for Maven](https://github.com/seregamorph/test-distribution)

+Supported versions:
+`Java` 8+
+`Maven` 3.8.x, 3.9.x and 4.0.x

 Known limitations:
-* this extension is not compatible with [Apache Maven Build Cache Extension](https://maven.apache.org/extensions/maven-build-cache-extension/)
 * the `test-jar` dependency (compiled test classes of other module) is not supported, because when downstream dependency is scheduled to be built, the test-jar is not yet ready.
 Don't use `test-jar` dependencies in your project.